 The price varies depending on the type of property you live in and the level of coverage you’re looking for.

-If you’re buying a newly built home directly from a developer, you’ll often get a year’s warranty included in the sale price.
 This will cover things like the in-built appliances, HVAC unit, water heater, and other parts of the new build.

 How Does a Home Warranty Work?

 Okay, let’s say your washing machine stops working, and you’re not sure what the problem is.
 If you have a home warranty, this is what usually happens: